Trump Insults London Mayor in Wake of Terrorist Attack

 With Britain still dealing with the immediate aftermath of Saturday’s deadly terrorist attack, President Donald Trump took the opportunity to complain about political correctness, gun control, and London Mayor Sadiq Khan.

-Trump’s initial response to the incident consisted of retweeting unconfirmed information from Drudge, touting his court-blocked travel ban, and – in his only nod to typical typical presidential behavior – offering to “help out in London and the U.K.” On Sunday morning, he returned to Twitter with these reflections on the on the attack, during which three men drove a van into pedestrians on the London Bridge before stabbing people in Borough Market:
+Trump’s initial response to the incident consisted of retweeting unconfirmed information from Drudge, touting his court-blocked travel ban, and – in his only nod to typical presidential behavior – offering to “help out in London and the U.K.” On Sunday morning, he returned to Twitter with these reflections on the on the attack, during which three men drove a van into pedestrians on the London Bridge before stabbing people in Borough Market:

-In addition to apparently not grasping that the assailants would have done more harm had they been armed with guns, Trump took Khan’s words out of context.
+In addition to stoking fear of a terrorist attack in the United States and apparently not grasping that the assailants would have done more harm had they been armed with guns, Trump took Khan’s words out of context.
 The quotation came from this comment by Khan to the BBC: “My message to Londoners and visitors to our great city is to be calm and vigilant today.
 You will see an increased police presence today, including armed officers and uniformed officers.
 There is no reason to be alarmed by this.”

 Khan’s spokesperson responded to Trump with a statement saying that the mayor didn’t have time to get into it: